qdread/SEAStats/index.md

 - [Course homepage from two-day workshop including "R Boot Camp" and "A Practical Toolkit for Mixed Models in R"](https://quentinread.com/glmm-workshop-dec2022){:target="_blank"} including links to text version of lesson, slides, worksheets, and example datasets

 *This page last updated by QDR on 2023-01-19.
-This site's contents were created by the author and do not reflect official USDA policy.*
+This page's contents were created by the author and do not reflect official USDA policy.*